python/devguide/core-developers/motivations.rst

    * Personal site: `Curious Efficiency <https://www.curiousefficiency.org/>`_
    * `Extended bio <https://www.curiousefficiency.org/pages/about>`__
    * Python Software Foundation (Fellow, Packaging Working Group)
+   * Element Labs/LM Studio (Python deployment engineer)

-   Alyssa began using Python as a testing and prototyping language while working for Boeing Defence Australia, and continues to use it for that purpose today.
+   Alyssa began using Python as a testing and prototyping language while working for Boeing Defence Australia.
+She now primarily uses it as the lead project maintainer for the open source ``venvstacks`` Python deployment utility.

    As a core developer, she is primarily interested in helping to ensure Python's continued suitability for educational, testing and data analysis use cases,